Radiohead: Studio Innovators Behind OK Computer, Kid A & In Rainbows Recording Breakthroughs

 “We were like, ‘Let’s do it differently.
 Let’s do it our way.’” - Jonny Greenwood on the band’s approach to The Bends

 “The Bends” was a critical success and helped establish Radiohead as one of the most promising bands of their generation.
-It set the stage for their future experimentation while still operating within a relatively conventional rock framework.
+The experimentation that defines their later records wasn’t there yet — but the ambition was.

 The OK Computer Era (1997-1999)